EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Conclusion

 \section{Conclusion}

-This work presents EAQuant, a novel post-training quantization framework tailored for Mixture-of-Experts (MoE) models, which systematically addresses activation outliers, router inconsistency, and expert sparsity through expert-aware smoothing aggregation, router logit alignment, and adaptive calibration data balancing.
-Extensive experiments on OLMoE-7B, DeepSeek-MoE-16B, and Mixtral-8x7B demonstrate that EAQuant achieves state-of-the-art performance, improving average task accuracy by 1.15 - 1.37\% under W4A4 quantization and delivering robust 1.33 - 2.28\% gains in extreme W3A4 configurations, with particularly significant improvements in reasoning tasks and reduced performance degradation.
-By preserving expert interactions and routing stability under aggressive quantization, EAQuant establishes a new benchmark for efficient, high-precision MoE compression, enabling practical deployment of sparse large-scale models in resource-constrained environments.
+This work presents EAQuant, an expert-aware post-training quantization framework for Mixture-of-Experts models, which addresses activation outliers, routing instability, and expert sparsity via expert-aware smoothing aggregation, routing consistency alignment, and calibration data balancing.
+Extensive experiments on OLMoE-7B, DeepSeek-MoE-16B, and Mixtral-8x7B show that EAQuant consistently outperforms existing PTQ methods, achieving 1.15-1.37\% average accuracy improvements under W4A4 and robust 1.33-2.28\% gains under W3A4.
+Under more aggressive settings such as W3A3 and W2A4, EAQuant substantially mitigates performance collapse and outperforms prior MoE quantization methods with up to 13.81\% gains.
+These results demonstrate that preserving expert-aware activation scaling, routing behavior, and proper calibration under sparse expert activation is critical for reliable low-bit quantization of MoE models.